 user action events.
-Actions that the user takes, such as changes in the SAN, changed settings, and so on.
-Each such action is considered a User Action Event.
+Actions that the user takes, such as changes in the storage area network (SAN), changed settings, and so on.
+Each such action is considered a user action event.

 vendor.
 Property value that the SANavigator tool uses to launch third-party software.
 Vendor property might be discovered but will always remain editable.